-This section describes the configuration of the Avaya Session Border Controller for Enterprise (Avaya SBCE).
-The Avaya SBCE provides security and manipulation of signalling to provide an interface to the Service Provider's SIP Trunk that is standard where possible and adapted to the Service Provider's SIP implementation where necessary.
+This section describes the configuration of the Session Border Controller for Enterprise (Avaya SBCE).
+The Avaya SBCE provides security and manipulation of signalling to provide an interface to the Service Provider's SIP trunk that is standard where possible and adapted to the Service Provider's SIP implementation where necessary.

 7.1.
-Access Avaya Session Border Controller for Enterprise
+Accessing Avaya Session Border Controller for Enterprise

-Access the Session Border Controller using a web browser by entering the URL https://<ip-address>, where <ip-address> is the private IP address configured at installation.
-A log in screen is presented.
+Access the Avaya SBCE using a web browser by entering the URL https://<ip-address>, where <ip-address> is the management IP address configured at installation and enter the Username and Password.